-Joy Harjo was born in Tulsa, Oklahoma on May 9, 1951, and is a member of the Mvskoke/Creek Nation.
+Joy Harjo was appointed the United States poet laureate in June 2019, and is the first Native American poet laureate in the history of the position.
+Born in Tulsa, Oklahoma, on May 9, 1951, Harjo is a member of the Mvskoke/Creek Nation and belongs to Oce Vpofv.
 She received a BA from the University of New Mexico before earning an MFA from the Iowa Writers Workshop in 1978.

 Harjo is a poet, musician, and playwright.
-She is the author of several books of poetry, including most recently Conflict Resolution for Holy Beings (W. W. Norton, 2015); The Woman Who Fell From the Sky (W. W. Norton, 1994), which received the Oklahoma Book Arts Award; and In Mad Love and War (Wesleyan University Press, 1990), which received an American Book Award and the Delmore Schwartz Memorial Award.
-Her memoir Crazy Brave (W. W. Norton, 2012) won the 2013 PEN Center USA literary prize for creative nonfiction.
+She is the author of numerous books of poetry, including Weaving Sundown in a Scarlet Light: 50 Poems for 50 Years (W. W. Norton, 2022); An American Sunrise (W. W. Norton, 2019); The Woman Who Fell From the Sky (W. W. Norton, 1994), which received the Oklahoma Book Arts Award; and In Mad Love and War (Wesleyan University Press, 1990), which received an American Book Award and the Delmore Schwartz Memorial Award.
+Her memoir Crazy Brave (W. W. Norton, 2012) won the 2013 PEN Center USA literary award for creative nonfiction.
 Harjo has also published collections of interviews and conversations, children’s books, and collaborative art texts.
-Her next collection, An American Sunrise, is forthcoming from W. W. Norton in September 2019.

-Also a performer, Harjo has appeared on HBO’s Def Poetry Jam in venues across the U.S. and internationally.
-She plays saxophone with her band Poetic Justice, and has released four award-winning albums.
+Also a performer, Harjo plays saxophone and flutes with the Arrow Dynamics Band and solo, and previously with the band Poetic Justice.
+She has appeared on HBO’s Def Poetry Jam in venues across the U.S. and internationally and has released four award-winning albums.
 In 2009, she won a Native American Music Award (NAMMY) for Best Female Artist of the Year.

-Harjo’s other honors include the 2019 Jackson Poetry Prize, the PEN Open Book Award, the American Indian Distinguished Achievement in the Arts Award, The Ruth Lilly Poetry Prize, the Josephine Miles Poetry Award, the Mountains and Plains Booksellers Award, the New Mexico Governor’s Award for Excellence in the Arts, the William Carlos Williams Award from the Poetry Society of America, and the Lifetime Achievement Award from the Native Writers Circle of the Americas.
-She has also recieved fellowships from the Arizona Commission on the Arts, the Witter Bynner Foundation, and the National Endowment for the Arts.
+In 2015, Harjo gave The Blaney Lecture on contemporary poetry and poetics, which is offered annually in New York City by a prominent poet, called “Ancestors: A Mapping of Indigenous Poetry and Poets.”
+Her other honors include the 2024 Frost Medal, the 2019 Jackson Poetry Prize, the PEN Open Book Award, the American Indian Distinguished Achievement in the Arts Award, The Ruth Lilly Poetry Prize, the Josephine Miles Poetry Award, the Mountains and Plains Booksellers Award, the New Mexico Governor’s Award for Excellence in the Arts, the William Carlos Williams Award from the Poetry Society of America, the Lifetime Achievement Award from the Native Writers Circle of the Americas, and the 2022 Academy of American Poets Leadership Award in poetry.
+In 2023, Harjo was announced as the fifty-third winner of Yale’s Bollingen Prize for Poetry for Weaving Sundown in a Scarlet Light: Fifty Poems for Fifty Years and for her lifetime achievement in and contributions to American poetry.
+She has also received fellowships from the Arizona Commission on the Arts, the Witter Bynner Foundation, The Guggenheim Foundation, and the National Endowment for the Arts.

-She was elected a Chancellor of the Academy of American Poets in 2019.
-On this occasion, Academy Chancellor Marilyn Chin said "[Harjo] is an iconic and beloved multi-genre artist.
+[Joy] is an iconic and beloved multi-genre artist.
 Her poetry, prose, and music have delighted, informed, and tantalized an international audience for over four decades.
 Her poetry displays a strong commitment to her social and political ideals as she fights tirelessly for Native American justice, ending violence against women, and a variety of important issues.
 Her masterful spiritual grace always shines through with compassion and forgiveness.
-Her poetry is a timeless gift to the world.”
+Her poetry is a timeless gift to the world.